AKAviles/TekSystems_Capstone/README.md

 ### User Story 2

-As a user, I would like to have the ability to store multiple consultations, so I can refer to them in the future and plan accordingly.
+As a user, I would like to have the ability to edit, delete, and store multiple consultations, so I can refer to them in the future and plan accordingly.

 ### User Story 3